mihailfox/proxmox-openapi/docs/spa-deployment.md

 npm run pages:build
 ```

-The packaged site will be available under `var/pages/`.
-You can inspect it locally with a static server, e.g.
+The packaged site is available under `var/pages/`.
+Inspect it locally with a static server, e.g.
 `npx serve var/pages`.

 ## Publishing Cadence

 - The Pages workflow is the source of truth and runs automatically on every `main` push that touches SPA or schema
   inputs.
-- Feature branches should rely on the preview provided by `npm run ui:dev`.
-Only merge once the targeted unit suites and
+- Feature branches rely on the preview provided by `npm run ui:dev`.
+Merge after the targeted unit suites and
   UI end-to-end tests pass locally.
-- Schedule a manual dispatch before major releases if automation has been paused or when a regenerated schema needs to
+- Schedule a manual dispatch before major releases if automation pauses or when a regenerated schema needs to
   ship independently of code changes.

 ## API Explorer Responsiveness